OUR BOARD

 Director

-Tait is an Analyst within KPMG’s Audit, Assurance & Risk Consulting division and is a recent graduate from Macquarie University with a Bachelor of Commerce Professional Accounting.
+Tait is a Financial Analyst at Commonwealth Bank of Australia and holds a Bachelor of Commerce Professional Accounting.
 Additionally, Tait is currently completing a Graduate Diploma of Chartered Accounting under CAANZ.

-Tait has held several other governance positions most notably within Boccia NSW and Boccia Australia including Director, Treasurer and Chair and is currently the Treasurer of Boccia Australia.
-Further, Tait previously represented Australia in the sport of Boccia for a number of years and continues to be involved through his board position.
+Tait has held several other governance positions most notably within Boccia NSW and Boccia Australia including Director, Treasurer and Chair and is currently a Director of the national body Muscular Dystrophy Foundation Australia.
+Further, Tait previously represented Australia in the sport of Boccia for a number of years and continued to be involved through his board position.

 At 18 months of age Tait was diagnosed with Spinal Muscular Atrophy Type 2 and is driven to ensure others with neuromuscular conditions are also able to achieve their life goals.